Gordon-from-Blumberg/Klax/README.md

 Browser game combining TBS and RPG genres.

 It's my first experience.
 Klax has not finished.
-It is not be developed.
+It is not being developed.